 Ever wondered how to trade GBPUSD Forex currency pair using supply and demand imbalances?
 It is imperative to understand why and how currency pair moves for the development of each Forex trader.
 Typically, price moves owing to supply and demand imbalances; and which is why, it’s essential for every trader (especially beginner) to grasp the concept first.
 We at Set & Forget can help you learn Forex trading step by step.

 As explained in a previous GBPUSD Forex analysis posted in blog’s trade ideas, we have been looking to go long on GBPUSD ever since monthly demand level gained control.
-You can read the original GBPUSD Forex analysis here.
+You can read the original GBPUSD analysis and buy opportunities here.
 New updated analysis were posts after that one.
 New updates are done in the Set and Forget trading community every week.

 Monthly demand level around is in control.
 Long term shorts are not allowed.
 We are expecting GBPUSD Forex cross to keep on rallying from that monthly demand imbalance around 1.2500.
 It was going to take some time for price to rally, it’s been almost four months already.
 No matter how many bad or good news created with the Brexit problem, supply and demand imbalances rule and control the markets because they are created by institutions and professionals and not by retail traders.
 We expected a reversal from that GBPUSD Forex cross pair monthly demand and new weekly and demand demand imbalances on the way up.
 Long term long bias probably in a couple of months.